Math by Grades Math by Topics Math Worksheets Math for Specific Tests Math Fun and Games Exam Preparation Math in Video Lessons Science Others

 Lesson on the laws of locus and compound loci.

-This lesson is aligned with the NYS Regents Geometry Curriculum.
+These lessons are aligned with the NYS Regents Geometry Curriculum.

-Locus Pocus
+Locus Theorems

 Locus Theorem 1: The locus of points at a fixed distance, d, from point P is a circle with the given point P as its center and d as its radius.